"When others are buying houses": Shatta's baby mama buys 20 wigs on her b'day

-Shatta Wale’s Baby Mama: Maali Gifts Herself 20 Luxury Wigs Worth Over GH¢400,000 on Her Birthday
+Shatta Wale’s Baby Mama: Maali Gifts Herself 20 Luxury Wigs Worth Over GH¢800,000 on Her Birthday

 - Shatta Wale's baby mama has gifted herself expensive frontal lace wigs to celebrate her birthday